santa hat

 If you have a trigger word, make sure that Keep Tokens is set to at least 1.
 Enabling Shuffle Captions will supposedly make your LoRA less rigid.

 Now while it's uploading, let's go over how many repeats and epochs you should use.
 First, how many images do you have?
-I did say I would choose up to 100 images for my dataset, so let's go over Holostrawberry's reference table.
+For NAI 1.5, this is Holostrawberry's reference table.

 20 images × 10 repeats × 10 epochs ÷ 2 batch size = 1000 steps